Showing posts with label Unsympathetic renovations. Show all posts

 Why so much Bad and Ugly?

-I think there are lots of reasons for the changes:
+There are lots of reasons for the changes:

 • Financial concerns are impacting renovation decisions.
 Owners replace wooden or aluminum windows with vinyl ones they think will last longer and reduce their heating costs.
 Metal roofs are marketed as "the last roof you'll ever need."
 This situation has been exacerbated by inflation.